przemekpastuszka/Triss/README.md

 ### Running benchmark
 Build the benchmark with ```scons benchmark --release```, the executable will be placed under ```build/```.
 You can check available benchmark options by doing ```./build/benchmark --help```

+### Results
+Benchmark ran on Lenovo x220 with parameters:
+* -c 12 (number of columns)
+* -d 5000000 (number of columns)
+* -t 2 (number of querying threads)
+Generated data set was about 1.2GB.

+10,000 random queries took 1s 180 ms.

 ## Maturity
 This project was never used commercially (though it was evaluated for production by at least one company) and was not tested beyond the benchmarking and tests under ```triss/tests```.
 We do not consider it stable by any means and we do not plan to develop it further in the near future (so fork and play with it!).